lvgl/lvgl/xmls/README.md

 Types can be compound, meaning multiple options/types are possible.
 For example, for width: `type="px|%|content"`.

-`<enumdef>` can be used to create custom enums.
+`<enumdef>` can be used to create custom enums for widgets.
 When used as a type, a `+` suffix means multiple values can be selected and ORed.
 For example: `type="axis+"`.
 It's also possible to limit the possible options the user can select from an enum.
 For example: `type="dir(top bottom)"`

 ### `<params>`

-`<params>` can be added in case of for simple widgets which are using only other built-in widget.
+Used only in the case of `<component>`s to describe the parameters of the component.

-The parameters defined here describe the parameters passed to the create function.
-Here is a detaield example:
+Here is a detailed example:
 ```xml
 <params>
 	<param name="title" type="string" help="The title"/>